 Understanding KE Holdings's Unusual Options Activity

-Shares of KE Holdings (NYSE:BEKE) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved up to $37.26.
+KE Holdings (NYSE:BEKE) shares experienced unusual options activity on Monday.
+The stock price moved down to $26.88 following the option alert.

 - Trade Type: CALL